vishwa3908/DataEngineer/PySpark/Readme.md

 If the csv file have a header (column names in the first row) then set header=true.
 This will use the first row in the csv file as the dataframe's column names.
 Setting header=false (default option) will result in a dataframe with default column names: _c0, _c1, _c2, etc.

+3 type of modes

+* failfast -> it will fail if there is any datatype mismatch. useful  when need to parse data in desired datatype
+* permissive (default) -> if spark is not able to parse it due to datatype mismatch  then make it as a null without impacting the other result.
+* dropmalformed -> whatever records have issues, it will drop those records.

 ```python
 df = spark.read.csv("",header=True)
 df = spark.read.option('header','true').csv("")